kaoutarell/SystemSecurity-AdversarialML/README.md

 ```

 2. Datasets (download locally)

-   **VERY IMPORTANT** : since the datasets are HUGE, they're not pushed to the repo.
+**⚠️ VERY IMPORTANT ⚠️** : since the datasets are HUGE, they're not pushed to the repo.

 - Create a folder on root lvl of the project called : data
 - Download datasets (NSL-KDD) in /data (created above):